andrebrait/DATROMTool/xml/xmheaders/README.md

 XML driven header support
 =========================

+>This is a markdown version of [the original document](https://mamedev.emulab.it/clrmamepro/docs/xmlheaders.txt).

 So...what's the main problem with headers anyway?
 They have an impact on the file's hash values, like crc32, sha1 or md5.
 A used datfile usually lists only the hash value of the pure rom data while the header isn't included.
 Before